2018 HCFCD Bond Program

 Information & Community Engagement

-Harris County Commissioners Court plans to call a bond election for August 25, 2018, for the Harris County Flood Control District.
+Harris County Commissioners Court has called a bond election for August 25, 2018, for the Harris County Flood Control District.
 Registered voters in Harris County will be asked to vote on what could be $2.5 billion in bonds for flood risk reduction projects throughout the county.

-View our interactive map to see the approximate location of more than 150 potential projects that are candidates for bond funding, and to learn more about proposed projects in your area of interest.
+View our interactive map to see the approximate location of 237 potential projects that are candidates for bond funding, and to learn more about proposed projects in your area of interest.
 These potential projects have been identified by the Flood Control District and provide flood risk reduction benefits in the watersheds in which the projects are located.

 Potential projects indicated on the interactive map represent projects that would meet the goal of the bond election to both assist with recovery after previous flooding events and to make our county more resilient for the future.